udayuppal3/tennis-for-one-design/README.md

 # tennis-for-one-design
-A design for tennis for one
+A design for the tennis for one weekly game project